Combat Assault Vehicle: CAV Models

 CAV models are all cast in N-Scale by Reaper Miniatures.
-Currently there are around 100 different models available for the game, with prices starting around $8.00(US) and reaching $25.00(US).
+Currently, there are around 100 different models available for the game, with prices starting around $8.00(US) and reaching $25.00(US).

 The models cover the wide array of units available in the game, ranging from the namesake CAVs to aircraft, infantry, fighting vehicles, tanks, armored personnel carriers, support models and weapons packs.

 When CAV was first released, all the aircraft and APC models were cast in 2/3 N-Scale to make them more affordable for customers.
 Thanks to numerous requests from the CAV community, Reaper has changed this practice and has begun to re-cast all aircraft and APC models in true N-Scale as of mid-2005.
-These new "true scale" models carry a different SKU from the old models, so gamers on a budget can still purchase the smaller, less expensive models if they choose.
+These new "true scale" models carry a different SKU from the old models, so gamers on a budget can still purchase the smaller, less expensive models.
 The old models are still legal for all CAV events.